mese79/semantic_git/README.md

 # commands with 'undo' tag assign to
 $ sgit list commands by tag undo
 ```
-Also there is a `git_helper.py` to develop python functions that simple git command can not provide easily.
+Also there is a `git_helper.py` to develop python functions that extend git command capabilities.
 <br/><br/>

 ### Future ToDo List: